 Is the girl from A Quiet Place deaf in real life?
 In a word, yes.
 The girl, aptly played by Millicent Simmonds, is deaf and speaks American Sign Language.
-And she’ll definitely be in this year’s follow up film, but presumably older, quieter, and wiser.
+And she’ll definitely be in the follow-up film, but presumably older, wiser, and quieter.

 Representing Disability in A Quiet Place

 Actor-director John Krasinski pushed hard to have a real hard-of-hearing/deaf actress represent the deaf community.
-Judging by her actions and reactions in the film’s narrative, it was a superb choice.
+Judging by Simmonds actions and reactions in the film’s narrative, it was a superb choice.

 Simmonds hit all the right notes and I hope she did her community proud.
 She’s not the first deaf actress to star in a big feature film, but this one is less about in-your-face deafness and more about using it as an unexpected tool of survival.